 The beauty of the greater Mara Conservancies has come to represent the epitome of East Africa.
-The landscape is one of rolling savannah and acacia woodland, intersected by dark green veins of riverine forest on the banks of the Mara and Olare Orok rivers.
-This wilderness is an extension of the Serengeti (Tanzania) ecosystem and is considered to be Kenya’s best wildlife sanctuary, where animals can still be seen in vast numbers.
+The landscape is one of rolling savannah and acacia woodland, intersected by dark green veins of riverine forest on the banks of the Mara and Olare Orok Rivers.
+This wilderness is an extension of the Serengeti (Tanzania) ecosystem and is considered to be Kenya’s best wildlife sanctuary where animals can still be seen in vast numbers.
 Carnivores, antelopes, primates and rodents are some of the mammals to be found.
-The annual migration of up to one million wildebeest is most dramatic and considered to be one of the greatest wildlife spectacles in the world.
+The drama-filled annual migration of up to one million wildebeest is considered to be one of the greatest wildlife spectacles in the world.
 Needless to say, the flora, fauna and birdlife are phenomenal.
-The Mara is also home to the colourful and handsome Masai people who, with their herds of livestock, are synonymous with the region.
+The Mara is also home to the colourful and handsome Maasai people who, with their herds of livestock, are synonymous with the region.

 Altitude 3,280 – 8,530 ft.

 Area c.
 9,500 sq. km.